 In the event that you have to cancel your holiday, we shall try to relet it for you.
 If it is relet, monies received by Cat Hole Cottages for the relet holiday, less the deposit, £10 booking fee and any extras already paid by the holidaymaker, will be refunded to the holidaymaker within 2 weeks after the relet holiday has taken place.
 If we are unable to relet, all monies paid will be forfeited to the Agent/Cottage Owner.
 If you cancel your holiday more than 56 days before, the full deposit and booking fee are forfeit.
 Between 56 and 29 days, 50% of the cost is forfeit.
 Between 28 and 15 days, 90% is forfeit.
 14 days or less to the holiday, 100% of the cost is forfeit.
 Please note that once your holiday is booked and a deposit paid, the deposit and booking fee are non-refundable under all circumstances.

-If you have an existing booking and you want to cancel or reschedule, you will be offered alternative dates up to a year ahead (obviously subject to availability) and the deposit transferred.
+If you have an existing booking and you want to cancel or reschedule, you will be offered alternative dates up (obviously subject to availability) and the deposit, including £10 booking fee, transferred.
 The alternative dates will be for the same rate during a matching season period, but Cat Hole Cottages reserves the right to specify and/or agree dates with guests and charge extra if the new dates are more expensive.
 If the govt says you cannot come for your holiday and you don’t wish to postpone, we will refund you, minus the £10 booking fee.
 However, if you wish to cancel or postpone because hospitality venues such as pubs/cafes etc are closed, we cannot postpone or refund, sorry; the normal cancellation terms apply.

 We cannot stress enough how important it is to take out suitable insurance as soon as your booking is made, which covers you against unforeseen cancellation, inability to reach your cottage due to the weather, change in circumstances and generally anything that might stop you from being able to take your holiday.